How to Fix “Repairing Disk Errors” Loop in Windows 11/10/8/7

 Note: To perform system restore, you should have created system restore points before.

 To get prepared for various boot errors, you can create a bootable drive and backup the system regularly with AOMEI Backupper.
 Thus, you can restore system easily from the bootable USB when serious problems occur.
-Just download AOMEI Backupper and follow the instructions thereinafter to create a bootable USB and backup system via AOMEI Backupper:
+Just download AOMEI Backupper and follow the instructions thereinafter:

 Step 1.
 Install and launch AOMEI Backupper.
 Connect a USB drive to your computer.
-Click “Utilities” on the left pane and select “Create Bootable Media”.
+Click "Tools" and select “Create Bootable Media”.

 Step 2.
 In the pop-up window, choose bootable disc type and click “Next”.
 It is recommended to choose Windows PE so that you can access full functions of AOMEI Backupper.